Create React App alternative: 5 times leaner, 0 vulnerabilities

 This particular feature saved me when I was debugging React in a VSCode extension.
 Loading data from localhost didn't work properly for a Webview; I had to build to a local file and read the contents.

 With source maps enabled and dev mode turned on, I could easily see the exact line where the error occurred in the TS code.
 Unlike with Parcel, where all I got was a minified build.

-Of course setting up a Webpack config can be complex and more involved.
-You must configure various options to get everything working right.
+Of course, setting up a Webpack config can be complex and more involved - which is why CRA came around in the first place.
+You must configure various options to get everything working perfectly.

 Frameworks to replace Create React App

 Need React's state and UI capabilities without extras?
 The tools we've seen are great.

 Want high-performance apps with advanced features like SSR?
 Then consider frameworks with built-in routing, data fetching, etc.